Menu

 What Is Arbitration?

 Arbitration is an out-of-court resolution of a dispute between parties to a contract.
 Instead of a judge, there is either a single arbitrator or a panel of three arbitrators.
-The arbitrator or panel studies the evidence, then decides how to resolve the matter—much like a judge makes a ruling in a court case.
+The arbitrator or panel studies the evidence and then decides how to resolve the matter—much like a judge makes a ruling in a court case.
 It is a less expensive and quicker alternative to state or federal court lawsuits.
 Litigation can take several years, not to mention the costs involved.
-It is common for a lawsuit to take two to three years from the initial filing to even go to trial.
+It is common for a lawsuit to take two to three years from the initial filing to go to trial.
 Arbitration cases that settle are typically resolved in just over a year.
-Arbitration hearings are similar to courtroom trials, with opening and closing statements, parties introducing evidence, and examination and cross-examination of witnesses.
+Arbitration hearings are similar to courtroom trials, with opening and closing statements, parties introducing evidence, and examining and cross-examining witnesses.
 As a result of the reduced time frame involved, the related costs, such as attorney fees and other expenses, are typically lower in arbitration than in cases that go to court.

 Who Handles Arbitration?

 Unlike brokers and broker-dealers, RIAs may voluntarily elect to have disputes heard by FINRA.
-If you would prefer another arbitration forum besides FINRA, you may elect to have an arbitration heard by the American Arbitration Association (AAA), JAMS, or another alternative dispute resolution forum.
-Each forum has its own specific rules, so it is important to obtain counsel that is familiar with the arbitration forum you select.
+If you prefer another arbitration forum besides FINRA, you may elect to have an arbitration heard by the American Arbitration Association (AAA), JAMS, or another alternative dispute resolution forum.
+Each forum has its own specific rules, so it is important to obtain counsel who is familiar with the arbitration forum you select.

 What To Do When You Receive An Arbitration Filing